codeAdventureNow/Getting_Friends_React/README.md

 2.  npm run start
 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-   Check out the demo of [Markdown Previewr](https://markdown-react-markdown.vercel.app/).
+   Check out the demo of [Git Friends](https://getting-friends-react.vercel.app/).